abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure-loadbalancer.md

 ## Overview

-In this chapter we are going to, use a `loadBalancer` to host your abcdesktop service with a public IP Address, then configure dns zone file to use your domain name, and activate TLS to secure your service.
+In this chapter, you will use a `LoadBalancer` service to expose your abcdesktop instance with a public IP address, configure your DNS zone file to use your domain name, and enable TLS to secure the service.

 ## Create a new `http-router` service yaml file